MLOPS-IE7374-Fall2024-G9/mlops-project/dataset/DVC_Readme.md

 If developing on this project, just install the `requirements_dev.txt` by running `pip install -r requirements_dev.txt` AFTER activating your development environment.
 It should install the DVC package (along with all other dependencies).

 ## Configure Google Cloud Credentials Locally
 You need this for DVC to get and upload data from our data bucket on GCP.
 Follow these instructions.
+[TODO : Waiting for credentials]

 ## Get Latest Data
 If your dataset folder is empty, that's a good sign for you to pull the latest data that this project depends on.
 You'll have to install DVC first, after that simply run:<br>